DataDog/documentation/content/en/logs/guide/logs-rbac.md

 ### The role of Datadog Admin

-Eventually, the purpose of that guide is to explain how you, as a Datadog Admin, set up a safe playground for ACME Team Members to interact with their logs (whithout interfering with other team logs) whilst also restricting access to these logs only to ACME users.
+Eventually, the purpose of that guide is to explain how you, as a Datadog Admin, set up a safe playground for ACME Team Members to interact with their logs (whithout interfering with other team logs) whilst also restricting access to these logs only to ACME Users.

-*Note: You can adapt this guide to consider that ACME admins are also Datadog Admins, which is a common practice for smaller organisations.*
+*Note: You can adapt this guide to consider that ACME Admins are also Datadog Admins, which is a common practice for smaller organisations.*

 More concretely, we'll explore in this guide how, as a Datadog Admin, you can approach how to: